rweigel/cdawmeta/issues.md

      Error: Dropping variable "H_spins" because it has a DEPEND_0 "H_epoch" that is not in dataset
    ```

-   The explanation is that [PO_H2_TIM has a variable named "H_Epoch"](https://hapi-server.org/meta/cdaweb/#datasetID=PO_H2_TIM) (upper case "E").
+   The explanation is that [`PO_H2_TIM` has a variable named `H_Epoch`](https://hapi-server.org/meta/cdaweb/#datasetID=PO_H2_TIM) (upper case "E").

 9. If you search on "Error getting" in http://mag.gmu.edu/git-data/cdawmeta/data/cdaweb.log you will see many errors associated with the fact that `spase_DatasetResourceID` does not start with `spase://`.
-I think an empty space is placed there because a SPASE record does not exist, which I guess is there to make validation pass if for a validator that only checks for a non-empty string.
+I think an empty space is placed there because a SPASE record does not exist, which may be there to make validation pass on a validator that only checks for a non-empty string.